Instacart Slashes Its Valuation by Almost 40% to $24 Billion

 Most Read from Bloomberg

-Instacart hopes the move will boost recruiting and retention efforts by aligning new equity awards with the updated valuation.
-The decision comes as the company navigates souring investor sentiment in technology companies across private and public markets.
+Instacart hopes the move will boost recruiting and retention efforts by aligning new equity awards with the updated valuation that could have more potential for gains over the long term if the company regains favor in the markets.
+Recently, investors have been souring on private and public technology companies.

 “Our team built Instacart into the market leader it is today, and we believe investing in them is the right thing to do,” Instacart said in a statement Thursday.
 “Markets go up and down, but we are focused on Instacart’s long-term opportunity to power the future of grocery with our partners.”

+Voluntarily lowering its valuation is an unusual move for a startup and a rare admission that a company got ahead of itself.
+There have been some instances where companies raised more capital at a lower valuation, known as the dreaded “down round.”
+Two years ago, Rent the Runway Inc. raised new funding that valued the fashion startup at less than its $1 billion valuation at the time, during the early days of the pandemic.

+But in Instacart’s case, the re-valuation was done voluntarily without investors forcing its hand.
+According to Instacart, the company has more than $1 billion in cash and marketable securities and doesn’t need to raise more capital.

-Instacart, best known for an app that lets consumers order groceries online from a range of stores, became a designated essential service at the height of the pandemic.
+Best known for an app that lets consumers order groceries online from a range of stores, San Francisco-based Instacart became a designated essential service at the height of the Covid-19 lockdowns.
 But like Uber Technologies Inc. and DoorDash Inc., the company saw its growth stall as the pandemic began to wane.

 The prospect of higher interest rates, inflation and a potential recession also has weighed on its valuation.
 Still, Instacart boosted its revenue by 20% to $1.8 billion in 2021, according to a person familiar with the matter.